What are your fees?

 How do I know if you’re the right therapist for me (or my child)?

 I’ve been doing this for a long time.
 I have a calm, responsive, positive style.
 I also bring 20 years of work with adoptees and parents to the therapeutic table.
-But, there are a few questions that might be helpful to consider in your decision about me, or any other therapist.
+But, there are a few questions that might be helpful to consider in your decision.
 Can I learn to trust this person?
 Can I learn from this person?
 Can this person learn to understand me?